For good old-fashioned coffee, start making coffee with a stovetop percolator. Get freshly brewed coffee full of flavor.

 When making coffee outdoors with a percolator, bear in mind that the stainless steel and enamel varieties are the perfect pots for brewing on a fire.

-As a personal choice, I would go for the enamel type – they seem more robust for using over the flames and have the outdoorsy feel too.
+As a personal choice, I would go for the enamel type – they seem more robust for using over the flames.
+They have the outdoorsy feel too.

-I would go for a basic stainless steel pot – not one with a high sheen or gloss as the flames may tarnish the exterior – they will also get knocked about with being lugged around in rough environments.
+Another option would be the basic stainless steel pot.
+Not one with a high sheen or gloss as the flames may tarnish the exterior.
+They will also get knocked about with being lugged around in rough environments.

 Add the amount of water required for the number of cups or mugs you need into the percolator.